What is a Level Gauge or Level Indicator?

 They are frequently used in vessels or containers.
-They are durable, can sustain high temperature and pressure, and are normally made of carbon steel or stainless steel.
+They are durable, can sustain high temperatures and pressure, and are normally made of carbon steel or stainless steel.
 In the gas or steam phase, the light is reflected by the prismatic grooves of the glass, which therefore gives a clear appearance.
 In the liquid phase, the light is absorbed, thus providing a dark indication of the level on the sight glass which is a transparent tube, clamped to the gauge body.
 Reflex Level gauges are frequently used as they have low initial cost, low operating cost, and easy level reading.

 Magnetic Level Gauges

 Magnetic level indicators are used to control the fluid level.
 Operating based on Archimedes’ Buoyancy Principle, such level gauges are highly durable and find their application in high-pressure temperatures and highly toxic, explosive, poisonous, or corrosive environments.
 These types of level instruments are able to detect the inter-phase level.

 Tubular Level Indicators

 Bi-Color Level Gauges

 Bi-color level gauges are basically transparent gauges having a liquid chamber in a wedge-shaped section.
 The illuminator on the backside of the device is fitted with two color filters; red and green.
 When red color light radiations hit the water, they get alerted to one side and absorbed.
 When the same light hits the steam, the light passes through and shows up as a red color.
 The reverse happens for light passing through green filters.
 This allows users to tell how much of each media is in the system.

 These are specifically used to measure the media level in a boiler and detect levels by distinguishing the index of refraction between the steam and water.
 The gauge uses high-quality mica sheets to guard against the wet steam generated in a boiler drum.